 - Clean under the housing after each mowing.
-See Cleaning under the Housing on page 15. - Keep the engine in good running condition. - Set the engine speed to the fastest position for the best cutting results.
+See Cleaning under the Housing on page 15. - Keep the engine in good running condition.

 Operating a lawn mower with its engine running at a speed greater than the factory setting can cause the lawn mower to throw a part of the blade or engine into the operator's or bystander's area and result in serious personal injury or death.